 - The insulating sleeve can get hot in spots.

-Love it or leave it (open to new wording here): Even though this stove has some flaws that would scare some people away, the fact that this stove is windproof and regulated means I will rarely take any other stove when backpacking.
+Love it or leave it: Even though this stove has some flaws that would scare some people away, the fact that this stove is windproof and regulated means I will rarely take any other stove when backpacking.